Beginner's Guide to Wuxia Part 1

 When adapted into movies or television dramas, these protagonists display wondrous abilities such as superhuman strength, extraordinary agility, or the ability to walk on walls and water.

 In a way, this makes Wuxia characters similar to the meta-humans of American comics.
 However, it should be noted that Wuxia abilities are largely limited to physical prowess.
 Psychic abilities, such as hypnosis, do feature rarely, but never with the sort of formidability found in American comics.
-Wuxia characters are also never born with their abilities.
-They is no W-Gene, etc. Whatever they are capable of doing is the result of arduous and prolonged training.
-In this sense, Wuxia does not differ too markedly from actual martial arts learning.
+Lastly, Wuxia characters are never born with their abilities.
+There is no W-Gene, etc. Whatever Wuxia heroes are capable of doing is the result of arduous and prolonged training.

 Kung fu is actually the Cantonese pronunciation of the characters 功夫.
 In Mandarin, it is pronounced as gong fu.